trozodejamon/CMINT/README.md

 | STM32F042 | ARM Cortex M0+ | 48 | 2.137 | 102 |  467,945 | Keil uVision 5 |
 | ATmega328P | AVR | 16 | 5.116 | 82 |  195,465 | Arduino |
 | STC15F2K60S2 | 8052 | 11.0572 | 32.4 | 143 |  30,864 | SDCC |

+## Known Issues
+1. The printDec() routine actually only displays +/- values within the range of +/- 32,767 on 8-bit systems using a 16-bit int as its cell size and
++/- 2,147,483,647 on 32-bit systems.
+I.e., it can't display -32,768 or -2,147,483,648 on those respective systems.